How To Get Long-Term Retail Employees To Unlearn Bad Selling Habits

 It could show up with your holiday gift wrappers.
 At home, they are used to having unlimited time to make packages look perfect.
 In a retail store filled with holiday shoppers, though, time really is money.
 You’ll have to convince them to unlearn several of the tiny points they have used in the past to be able to wrap faster to make more people happy.

 Unlearning could even show up in your dress code.
-While someone might be comfortable rolling out of bed in the morning and putting on a wrinkled shirt with a crust around the collar, they'll resist until they are shown why they have to put more concentrated effort into getting dressed.
+While someone might be comfortable rolling out of bed in the morning and putting on a wrinkled shirt with a crust around the collar, they'll resist until they are shown why they must put more concentrated effort into getting dressed.

 We need them to unlearn so they break free of the limits and conditioning they are stuck with.